terrencebudnik/day-planner/README.md

-WHEN I view the timeblocks for that day
+//WHEN I view the timeblocks for that day
-THEN each timeblock is color coded to indicate whether it is in the past, present, or future
+//THEN each timeblock is color coded to indicate whether it is in the past, present, or future
+    -Java
+        -conditional statement to loop through rows

-WHEN I click into a timeblock
+//WHEN I click into a timeblock
-THEN I can enter an event
+//THEN I can enter an event

-WHEN I click the save button for that timeblock
+//WHEN I click the save button for that timeblock
+    -Java
+        -addEventListener

 THEN the text for that event is saved in local storage WHEN I refresh the page
 THEN the saved events persist